 To be eligible for FMLA leave, an employee must be employed at a worksite where at least 50 employees are employed within 75 miles.
 In addition, one of the following provisions must describe the employee:

-- The employee has been employed by the District for at least 12 months and has been employed for at least 1,250 hours of service during the 12-month period immediately before the beginning of the leave.
+1. The employee has been employed by the District for at least 12 months and has been employed for at least 1,000 hours of service during the 12-month period immediately before the beginning of the leave.
 The 12 months an employee must have been employed by the District need not be consecutive.
-However, the District will not consider any period of previous employment that occurred more than 7 years before the date of the most recent hiring, except when the service break is due to National Guard or Reserve military service or when a written agreement exists concerning the District’s intention to rehire the employee.
+However, the District will not consider any period of previous employment that occurred more than seven years before the date of the most recent hiring, except when the service break is due to fulfillment of a covered service obligation under the employee’s Uniformed Services Employment and Reemployment Rights Act (USERRA), 38 U.S.C.
+4301, et seq., or when a written agreement exists concerning the District’s intention to rehire the employee.